naman/naman.github.io/index.md

 layout: homepage
 ---

 Hello!
-I am Naman (he/him), a Computer Science PhD student at the [University of Wisconsin-Madison](https://wisc.edu/).
-With advise from [Prof. Rahul Chatterjee](https://pages.cs.wisc.edu/~chatterjee/), I critically examine digital safety through inter-disciplinary critical and decolonial lenses to examine technology-facilitated gender-based violence.
-Specifically, I analyze the barriers faced by historically marginalized communities who face gender-based violence to seek suppport, heal, and build resilience.
+I am Naman (he/him), a Computer Science PhD student at the [University of Wisconsin-Madison](https://wisc.edu/) working with the [MadS&P](https://madsp.cs.wisc.edu/) and [PIVOT Lab](https://pivotlab.psych.wisc.edu/).
+With advise from [Prof. Rahul Chatterjee](https://pages.cs.wisc.edu/~chatterjee/), I am committed to advancing the safety and well-being of the marginalized populations who face gender-based violence (GBV) by amplifying their silenced voices.
+My interdisciplinary research integrates human-computer interaction (HCI) and computer security & privacy (S&P) with collaborations in psychology, gender & women studies, and nursing.
+Rooted in cultural sensitivity, my work empowers survivors by fostering safety, healing, and resilience.
 Further, I coordinate [Madison Tech Clinic](https://techclinic.cs.wisc.edu/) and lead the outreach program with our rural and indigenous partner organizations in Wisconsin, USA.

 Prior to PhD, I was a Research Fellow at Microsoft Research, advised by [Kapil Vaswani](https://www.microsoft.com/en-us/research/people/kapilv/) at [Confidential Computing](https://www.microsoft.com/en-us/research/theme/confidential-computing/) and [Technology for Empowerment](https://www.microsoft.com/en-us/research/theme/technology-and-empowerment/publications/) group.
 I worked on a [formally verified boot protocol](https://www.usenix.org/conference/usenixsecurity21/presentation/tao), a hardware-backed Trusted Execution Environment (TEE) and an [offline streaming platform](https://www.microsoft.com/en-us/research/project/blendnet/) for low-income and people with a reduced tech literacy in rural India.